prefab-cloud/prefab-cloud-docs-web/docs/explanations/concepts/context.md

 }
 ```

-If we provide JIT context to a flag then the JIT keys clobber the current context keys only for the duration of the evaluation
+If we provide JIT context to a flag, then the JIT keys clobber the current context keys only for the duration of the evaluation.

 ```ruby
 jit_context = {